Updated on 2025-08-25 GMT+08:00

 • ID/Secret

-• AK/SK pairs of cloud platforms, such as Huawei Cloud, Alibaba Cloud, AWS, Tencent Cloud, Qiniu Cloud, and Kingsoft Cloud
+• You can provide AK/SK pairs used to access cloud platforms, such as Huawei Cloud, Alibaba Cloud, AWS, Tencent Cloud, Qiniu Cloud, and Kingsoft Cloud.

-• Upload the configuration file used to access Google Cloud.
+• You can upload the configuration file used to access Google Cloud.
 The configuration file contains credentials for Google Cloud service accounts, and the file must be in .json format and cannot exceed 4 KB.
+For details about how to obtain the configuration file, see Obtaining Google Cloud Credentials Configuration Files.

-• IDs and secrets are Azure credentials.
+• You can provide an ID/secret pair used to access Azure.
 To learn how to obtain Azure credentials, see How Do I Obtain Azure Credentials?

 Private cloud